What is Adaptive Bitrate Streaming? Benefits and Protocols

 3. Implementing Adaptive Streaming Protocols

-At this stage, you need to configure the player and server to make it compatible with adaptive streaming protocols like HLS or MPEG-DASH.
+At this stage, you need to configure the player and server to make them compatible with adaptive streaming protocols, such as HLS or MPEG-DASH.
 When a video file is played, these protocols access the user’s network bandwidth and instruct the player to select a bitrate that would complement the available bandwidth.

 4. Embed Adaptive Video Player

-Choose an adaptive bitrate streaming player from popular OTT or IPTV platforms.
+Choose an adaptive bitrate streaming player from popular OTT or IPTV platform providers.
 These players are pre-configured to decode adaptive streaming protocols and automatically switch between video qualities based on real-time network performance.

 5. Testing and Optimization